shorokatwa14/shorokatwa14/README.md

 ## 💁‍♀️ About me

  - :student: I’m currently `A Senior Computer Science Student `.
- - 🎯 I’m currently focusing on `Data Science and Machine Learning`
+ - 🎯 I’m currently focusing on `Data Science and Data Engineering`
  - :computer: I am a competitive programmer mainly at `Codeforces` and `leetcode`.
  - 📝 A Computer Geek and a self-taught Software Developer.
  - 📫 How to reach me **shorokrashid14@gmail.com**